Healthy New Jersey

 Negative progression toward Target

-HIV/AIDS continues to be an epidemic in New Jersey.
-New Jersey has one of the highest estimated proportions of women living with AIDS in the United States.
-Sexual contact remains the major mode of exposure to the HIV infection.
-The proportion of persons exposed through injection drug use (IDU) is lower than in the past; however, the proportion exposed through sexual contact is increasing.
+HIV continues to be an epidemic in New Jersey.
+New Jersey has one of the highest estimated proportions of women living with HIV in the United States.
+Of new cases diagnosed in 2021 with a documented exposure category, over 90% of cases reported sexual contact as the mode of exposure to the HIV infection.
+The proportion of persons exposed through injection drug use (IDU) is lower than in the past.

 The mission of the Department's Division of HIV, STD, and TB Services (DHSTS) is to prevent and reduce the spread of HIV, STDs, and TB and to ensure that those infected and at risk of infection have access to the care they need.
 The DHSTS provides HIV counseling at local testing sites, administers the Rapid HIV Testing Program which is used to diagnose patients, and administers the AIDS Drug Distribution Program (ADDP) which provides life supporting and life sustaining medications.
 Free, confidential testing and treatment for STDs is made available throughout the state as well.

-The Department has implemented a sterile syringe access program with the goal of stopping the spread of injection-related diseases through prevention programs including drug treatment and behavioral interventions, enrollment of injection drug users into drug rehabilitation programs, and early identification and intervention.
+The Department has implemented a harm reduction program with the goal of stopping the spread of injection-related diseases through prevention programs including increasing access to supplies and providing necessary referrals to support services.

 Final Assessment

-All of the HIV/AIDS targets were achieved by 2020.
+Four of the five HIV/AIDS targets were achieved by 2020.

 For more information, please refer to these resources: